The bodys most important building block

 Amino acids are the molecules that protein is made of.

 When we consume protein through our diet, the proteins are broken down into individual amino acids.
 When that happens, the body can build the proteins that it needs.
-It does so by forming peptides, chains of amino acids.
+It does so by forming peptides that are chains of amino acids.
 This process is called protein synthesis.

 This is the reason why amino acids are the bodys most important building blocks.